Discover unique ways to go outside and enjoy the St. Augustine weather!

 10. Art Walking

-- First Friday: Every first Friday of the month, downtown St. Augustine is dedicated to the Art Walk—a night of art, fellowship and festive fare.
-From 5 to 9 p.m. downtown galleries open their doors and invite you inside to view their showcased artwork.
+First Friday: Every first Friday of the month, downtown St. Augustine is dedicated to the Art Walk—a night of art, fellowship, and festive fare.
+From 5:00 to 9:00 p.m. downtown galleries open their doors and invite you inside to view their showcased artwork.
 The best part?
-It’s all free.
+It's all free.
 This means you can save your dollars for purchasing the artwork that you fall in love with.

 More Fall Events

-‘Tis the season for a an abundance of festive happenings.
+'Tis the season for festive happenings.
 Before you plan your visit to St. Augustine, be sure to check out our events section, for a full list of all of the upcoming excitement.